ldelouw/rh-satellite-ansible-playbook/README.md

 At the moment, the Playbook covers the most important topics for getting a Satellite up and running

 ## Compatibility
-This version of the playbook was tested to be working with Satellite Version 6.10.
-Older versions of Statellite need some minor changes in the vars.yml
+This version of the playbook was tested to be working with Satellite Version 6.12.
+Older versions of Statellite need some minor changes in the vars.yml as well as the software requirements

 ## Prerequisites
 * Subscribe the system, and ensure to meet the requirements like sizing and firewall rules as described here: https://access.redhat.com/documentation/en-us/red_hat_satellite/6.10/html-single/installing_satellite_server_from_a_connected_network/index